Teacher Has Massive Medical Bill Cut To Almost Nothing After Speaking Out On Public Radio

 “They’re going to give me another heart attack stressing over this bill,” Calver said.
 “I can’t pay this bill on my teacher salary, and I don’t want this to go to a debt collector.”

 In Calver’s case, it wasn’t a case of him making the choice to go to an out-of-network hospital, as he had been rushed there in an ambulance for emergency care, and perfectly “illustrates the dangers that even insured people face,” Carol Lucas, an attorney in Los Angeles, said.

-“The unfairness is especially acute when there is an emergency and the patient, who might ordinarily be completely compliant, has no say about the facility he winds up in.”
+“The unfairness is especially acute when there is an emergency and the patient, who might ordinarily be completely compliant, has no say about the facility he winds up in,” Lucas argued.

 Just hours after the story was aired, the hospital cut the costs of the bill down to $782.29.
 By Thursday, they chopped it further to just $332.29, an amount he was happy to pay immediately over the phone.

-While Calver is relieved to be free of the death, he worries that other families could be facing similar problems.
+While Calver is relieved to be free of the debt, he worries that other families could be facing similar problems.

-The hospital’s chief executive, C. David Huffstutler, defended the enormous bill that was sent to Calver, calling them “reasonable and customary,” and turning the blame towards the school district and the health insurance company for failing to properly cover Calver’s expenses.
+The hospital’s chief executive, C. David Huffstutler, defended the enormous bill that was sent to Calver, calling them “reasonable and customary,” and turning the blame toward the school district and the health insurance company for failing to properly cover Calver’s expenses.